snowdriftcoop/snowdrift/README.md

 #### Doing the Initial Build

     stack setup &&
-    stack build cabal-install yesod-bin-1.4.11 .
+    stack build cabal-install yesod-bin-1.4.11 &&
+    stack test

 Do this from within the Snowdrift code directory.
-Don't forget the last period in the second command.

 NB: this will take a while!